mauosp/lambda-udea-rockwell/README.md

-# LambdaUdeA
-CI-CD with Lambda
+# PoC - Lambda UdeA
+Baseline of a lambda with basic CI and CD workflow.

+## Content:
+- Dummy code for AWS Lambda
+- CI Workflow
+- CD Workflow